hetalang/heta-specifications/docs/modules.md

 This is module in JSON format (array of objects) which can be mapped to Heta code.

-This module type is a possible way to import the Heta code from other tools.
+This module type is a dicret solution to import the Heta code from/to other tools without parsing Heta syntax.

 **Example:**